Answers to Business Registration Questions

 The terms stockholders and shareholders are used interchangeably, and refer to the people for whom the corporation was organized.
 In large corporations, shareholders are investors who put money into the business in return for future dividends.
 In a small corporation, they are the people who start and run the corporation.

-Visit our online Forms Page to download and print a form or to file online.
+Visit our Business Registration Forms page to download and print a form or to file online.

 Do you expect to profit from your activities in Oregon?
 If you do, you are probably doing business in Oregon.